-We face potential product liability exposure far in excess of our limited insurance coverage.
+We face potential product liability exposure far in excess of our insurance coverage.

-The use of any of our potential products in clinical trials, and the sale of any approved products, including INGREZZA, may expose us to liability claims.
+The use of any of our potential products in clinical trials, and the sale of any approved products, including INGREZZA and ONGENTYS, may expose us to liability claims.
 These claims might be made directly by consumers, health care providers, pharmaceutical companies or others selling our products.
-We have obtained limited product liability insurance coverage for our clinical trials in the amount of \$25 million per occurrence and \$25 million in the aggregate.
+We have product liability insurance coverage for our clinical trials in the amount of \$35.0 million per occurrence and \$35.0 million in the aggregate.
+In addition, we have product liability insurance related to the sale of INGREZZA in the amount of \$35.0 million per occurrence and \$35.0 million in the aggregate.
 However, our insurance may not reimburse us or may not be sufficient to reimburse us for any expenses or losses we may suffer.
-Moreover, insurance coverage is becoming increasingly expensive, and we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses due to liability.
-Upon FDA approval of INGREZZA we expanded our insurance coverage to include product liability insurance related to the sale of INGREZZA in the amount of \$25 million per occurrence and \$25 million in the aggregate.
-However, we may be unable to obtain commercially reasonable product liability insurance for any products approved in the future for marketing.
-On occasion, juries have awarded large judgments in class action lawsuits based on drugs that had unanticipated side effects.
-A successful product liability claim or series of claims brought against us would decrease our cash reserves and could cause our stock price to fall.
-Furthermore, regardless of the eventual outcome of a product liability claim, any product liability claim against us may decrease demand for our approved products, including INGREZZA, damage our reputation, result in regulatory investigations that could require costly recalls or product modifications, cause clinical trial participants to withdrawal, result in costs to defend the related litigation, decrease our revenue, and divert management's attention from managing our business.
+Moreover, insurance coverage is becoming increasingly expensive, and we may not be able to maintain insurance coverage at a reasonable cost or in sufficient amounts to protect us against losses due to liability from any current or future clinical trials or approved products.
+A successful product liability claim, or series of claims, brought against us would decrease our cash reserves and could cause our stock price to fall.
+Furthermore, regardless of the eventual outcome of a product liability claim, any product liability claim against us may decrease demand for our approved products, including INGREZZA and ONGENTYS, damage our reputation, result in regulatory investigations that could require costly recalls or product modifications, cause clinical trial participants to withdrawal, result in costs to defend the related litigation, decrease our revenue, and divert management's attention from managing our business.